intertwine/social-compliance-generator/README-AUTH.md

 ### X.com

-Follow the steps below to set up an automated bot account on X.com and obtain authentication tokens for posting to the platform:
+Follow the steps below to set up an automated bot account on X.com and obtain authentication tokens for posting to the platform.

+**Required OAuth Scopes:** `tweet.read`, `tweet.write`, `users.read`, `offline.access`, `media.write`

+The `media.write` scope is required for video uploads.
+If you're getting 403 errors on media upload, re-authorize with all scopes.

 1. (Highly recommended) Create an automated bot account on X.com to comply with X's [Terms of Service](https://developer.x.com/en/more/developer-terms).